 Click on the link to access your profile and at the login page click ‘Forgotten password.’
 Follow the prompts and you'll receive an email with the next steps.

 You’ll need to log back into your account and take the steps to complete your form.
-If you’re still having problems, contact us on 0800 289 208, between 8:30am and 5:30pm UK time, or via firstname.lastname@example.org.
+If you’re still having problems, please contact us on +44(0)808 169 9829 between Monday to Friday, 9:00am-5.30pm UK time, or via firstname.lastname@example.org.

 It’s really up to you.
 We want to treat everyone equally and fairly, irrespective of ability, and if you’d like to tell us about your disability or long-term health condition, we can help with adjustments or support during the recruitment process.
-There’s a dedicated section on our application form for this and anyone who completes it is contacted by our Student Recruitment team either by phone or email.
+There’s a dedicated section on our application form for this and we ask that you contact our Student Recruitment team either by phone or email before completing any assessments.
 Any conversations we have with you about your disability and/or long-term health condition will be confidential.

 For more information about how we value people with all kinds of abilities, and to find out more about being in the workplace with a disability, visit My Plus Students’ Club.

 Yes.
-During every stage of our application process we’ll provide you with a written feedback report.
-If you're unsuccessful after the final stage, EY experience, we’ll give you personal feedback over the phone.
+During every stage of our application process we’ll provide you with a written feedback report in your candidate portal.
+If you're unsuccessful after the final stage, EY experience, you can request feedback over the phone.